threefoldtech/info_grid/src/getstarted/remote-desktop_gui/xrdp_guide/xrdp_guide.md

   * Linux
     * [Remmina RDP Client](https://remmina.org/)

-## Connect Remotely
+### Connect Remotely

 * General process
   * In the Remote app, enter the following:
-    * your IP Address of the 3node
+    * the IPv4 Address of the VM
-    * 3node root-access username
-    * username password
+    * the VM root-access username and password
-  * You now have remote desktop connection to your 3node
+  * You now have remote desktop connection to your VM

+***

+## Conclusion

+You now have a remote access to the desktop environment of your VM.
+If you have any questions, let us know by writing a post on the [Threefold Forum](https://forum.threefold.io/).